The-Fangirls/Final_Project/README.md

 Final_Game
 ==========

-There will be a "catcher" and the player must catch the good things and avoid the bad to move on to the next level.
-There will be four levels and then the player wins.
+In each level there will be objects/things falling from the top of the screen.
+Some things will be bad and must be avoided while others are good and have to be caught.